rednafi/rednafi.com/content/misc/eschewing_black_box_api_calls.md

 1 'iPhone 9' 'An apple mobile which is nothing like apple'
 ```

-Unless you work with a statically typed language that enforces more constraints, it's hard
+Unless you've worked with a statically typed language that enforces more constraints, it's
-to appreciate how incredibly convenient it is to be able to call and use an API endpoint
+hard to appreciate how incredibly convenient it is to be able to call and use an API
-without having to deal with types or knowing anything about its payload structure.
-You can
+endpoint without having to deal with types or knowing anything about its payload structure.
-treat the API response as a black box and deal with everything in runtime.
+You can treat the API response as a black box and deal with everything in runtime.

 For example, Go wouldn't even allow you to do so in such a loosey-goosey way.
 To consume the
 API, you'd need to create a struct in the essence of the return payload and then unmarshal